Chenliang-Zhou/chenliang-zhou.github.io/_pages/teaching.md

 ## Part II/Part III/MPhil Project Suggestions

-Part II and MPhil students are welcome to contact me to discuss their project ideas, especially related to 2D/3D generation/manipulation.
+Part II, Part III and MPhil students are welcome to contact me to discuss their project ideas, especially related to 2D/3D generation/manipulation.

 Some potential project ideas (suggestions of your own are more than welcome):
 - [CLIP](https://openai.com/research/clip)-related